Ireland in the Eurovision Song Contest 2011: Semi-final

 Jedward took part in technical rehearsals on 4 and 8 May, followed by dress rehearsals on 11 and 12 May.
-This included the jury final on 21 May where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury show on 11 May where the professional juries of each country watched and voted on the competing entries.

 The Irish performance featured Jedward dressed in red sequence jackets with shoulder pads.
 The performance began with John Grimes performing the opening line of the song in the centre of the stage followed by Edward Grimes lying on the stage floor and performing the second line, with John later pulling Edward up and continuing the performance, which they concluded by tossing over.
 The LED screens displayed silhouettes of Jedward dancing in the background alternating with big red lips flashing, with the stage lighting being dominantly in red.
 Jedward was joined on stage by four backing vocalists: the co-composer of "Lipstick" Dan Priddy, David O'Connor, Leanne Moore and Morgan Deane.

 At the end of the show, Ireland was announced as having finished in the top 10 and consequently qualifying for the grand final.
 It was later revealed that Ireland placed eighth in the semi-final, receiving a total of 68 points.